icebreakerone/open-energy-python-infrastructure/docs/service_provider.rst

 Tokens are short-lived, opaque, and bound to the certificate of the client which requested them.

-This library provides a class `ib1.openenergy.support.FAPISession` which automatically acquires tokens when needed (on first access, or when a token has expired), and configures the necessary header information required to successfully call a protected endpoint.
+This library provides a class `icebreakerone.trust.FAPISession` which automatically acquires tokens when needed (on first access, or when a token has expired), and configures the necessary header information required to successfully call a protected endpoint.